Facts and figures

 - In 2012/13, MRC discoveries and inventions generated £91.7m in licensing income.

 Another fundamental part of the MRC’s mission is to promote dialogue with the public about medical research.

-- The MRC leads on global health research in the UK: we have two research units and fund numerous clinical trials in Africa, and make international investments totalling over £58 million a year.
+- The MRC leads on global health research in the UK: we have two research units and fund numerous clinical trials in Africa, and make international investments totalling more than £58 million a year.

 - Around 5,700 research staff are supported by the MRC, either employed directly in our institutes and units or funded through grants and fellowships.

-- At March 2012 there were around 1,900 MRC-funded PhD students and around 400 MRC fellows in higher education institutes and MRC research establishments.
+- At March 2013 there were around 1,800 MRC-funded PhD students and 404 MRC fellows in higher education institutes and MRC research establishments.